miratronix/rapport/README.md

     // Set the function for decoding messages.
 This will always receive a string.
     decodeCloseMessage: (msg) => { return JSON.parse(msg); },

-    // Set the Promise implementation to use
+    // Set the Promise implementation to use.
+Set to false to turn off promises.
     Promise: Promise,

     // Set the request ID generation function